imaNNeo/fl_chart/CONTRIBUTING.md

 (made with [draw.io](https://drive.google.com/file/d/1bj-2TqTRUh80dRKJk10drPNeA3fp3EA8/view))

 ## You feel ready to start?
-Okay now make your branch from the `dev` branch
+Okay now create your branch from the `dev` branch

 You should make your changes upon the `dev` branch (All development changes happen in the `dev` branch, then we publish a new version and merge them into the `master`)